tytydraco/yessleep/out/I_Found_Out_Why_My_Dad_Never_Talked_About_His_Experience_in_the_Vietnam_War_Part_7.md

 Without even thinking, I launch myself towards the grenade, every muscle tensed for the desperate attempt to save Tuyet and the boy Luc.

-But before my fingers can grasp its cold metal, Văn surges past, and pushes me out of the way.
+But before my fingers can grasp its cold metal, Văn surges past, shoving me out of the way.

 "Get down!" he bellows.
 In one fluid motion, he grabs the grenade, intent on hurling it back towards our attackers.